A How to for Screen Printing T-Shirts

 Before loading your shirt onto the platen, you will want to make sure to apply adhesive to the platen.
 This helps the shirt stick to the platen and not move around.
-Use a liquid adhesive but for heavier garments like sweatshirts, use a web spray adhesive.
+Use a liquid adhesive but for heavier garments like sweatshirts, use a Water-Based Pallet Adhesive.
 Load your shirt onto the press and get your printhead aligned.
 Before locking the print head into place above your shirt, make sure to flood the screen with ink.
 Once the print head is locked down, push or pull the screen printing ink across the screen to deposit the ink onto the shirt.
 You may need more than one round of this depending on how much ink was deposited.
 If you are printing multiple colors, follow these steps with your other screens.

 Keep in mind that you may need to flash your shirt in between prints.
 This is especially true if you are printing on dark garments with a white under base.
 The flash dryer helps to cure/set the ink.
 This gives you the ability to print another color on top of your first layer.
 You also need to cure your shirt after you are completely done printing it.
 You can cure a shirt with a conveyor dryer or a flash dryer.
 The temperature at which the ink cure varies.
 Read the instructions on the ink container to learn the proper cure temperature.
 If a shirt isn’t cured properly, the ink will not last and the print will start to degrade.
 To test whether a print has been properly cured, perform the stretch test.
 Also use a laser temp gun or a donut probe to view the ink's temperature.